 “These are immune responses, so if you feel something after vaccination, you should expect to feel that,” said Patricia Stinchfield of Children’s Hospitals and Clinics of Minnesota.

 “And when you do, it’s normal that you have some arm soreness or some fatigue or some body aches or even some fever,” Stinchfield said.
-Some people may feel bad enough to need to stay home from work for a day, she said.

-The Pfizer-BioNTech vaccine has shown no serious safety concerns, Pfizer said.
+The Pfizer/BioNTech vaccine has shown no serious safety concerns, Pfizer said.
 Pfizer has said side effects “such as fever, fatigue and chills” have been “generally mild to moderate” and lasted one to two days.